Home > Analyses > Utilities > Consolidated Edison, Inc.

 Competitive Landscape & Sector Positioning

-This sector analysis will examine Consolidated Edison, Inc.’s strategic positioning, revenue by segment, key products, and main competitors.
-I will assess whether the company holds a competitive advantage relative to its peers in the regulated electric industry.
+This section examines Consolidated Edison, Inc.’s strategic positioning, revenue segments, key products, and main competitors.
+I will assess whether the company holds a competitive advantage within the regulated electric utilities sector.

 Strategic Positioning